 6. Pruning Your Basil

 Pruning Thai basil is similar to pruning any other type of basil.
-The biggest difference is that Thai basil tends to have larger leaves, so you may want to cut stems off at the base and discard them.
+The biggest difference is that Thai basil tends to have larger leaves.

-Pruning will help Thai basil grow bushier instead of just being tall – which makes harvesting easier and cuts down on waste (you’re still going to get plenty from what you cut away).
+Pruning basil helps it grow bushier instead of just being tall – which makes harvesting easier and cuts down on waste (you’re still going to get plenty from what you cut away).
 Regular pruning will also stimulate new growth.